Schinzel Hypothesis on average and rational points

 \begin{theorem} Let $n_1, n_2, n_3 $ be integers such that $n_1>0$, $n_2>0$, and $n_3\geq 0$, and let $n=n_1+n_2+n_3$.
 Let $a_1, a_2, a_3$ be non-zero integers, and let $d_{ij}$ be natural numbers for $i=1,2,3$ and $j=1,\ldots,n_i$.
-Then for a positive proportion of $n$-tuples $(P_{ij})\in\Z[t]^n$ with $\deg P_{ij}=d_{ij}$, ordered by height, the following conic bundle has a $\Q$-point contained in a smooth fibre: \beq {cb} { a_1 \prod_{j=1}^{n_1}P_{1,j}(t)\,x^2+a_2 \prod_{k=1}^{n_2}P_{2,k}(t)\,y^2 +a_3 \prod_{l=1}^{n_3}P_{3,l}(t)\,z^2=0.} \end{theorem} By \cite[Thm.~1.4]{BBL} (see also \cite[Thm.~1.3]{LS}) in a dominant, everywhere locally solvable family of quasi-projective varieties over an affine space such that the fibres at points of codimension $1$ are split and enough real fibres have real points, a positive proportion of rational fibres are everywhere locally solvable.
-Thus, the results of Theorems \ref{B} and \ref{TTT} are expected consequences of a conjecture of Colliot-Th\'el\`ene and Sansuc which predicts that the Hasse principle for rational points on smooth, projective, geometrically rational varieties is controlled by the Brauer--Manin obstruction.
-A known non-trivial case of this conjecture for smooth projective conic bundles (\ref{cb}) is when $n_1=n_2=2$, $n_3=0$; such surfaces are del Pezzo surfaces of degree 4 for which the result is due to Colliot-Th\'el\`ene \cite{CT90}.
+Then for a positive proportion of $n$-tuples $(P_{ij})\in\Z[t]^n$ with $\deg(P_{ij}(t))=d_{ij}$, ordered by height, the following conic bundle surface has a $\Q$-point contained in a smooth fibre: \beq {cb} { a_1 \prod_{j=1}^{n_1}P_{1,j}(t)\,x^2+a_2 \prod_{k=1}^{n_2}P_{2,k}(t)\,y^2 +a_3 \prod_{l=1}^{n_3}P_{3,l}(t)\,z^2=0.} \end{theorem} By \cite[Thm.~1.4]{BBL} (see also \cite[Thm.~1.3]{LS}) in a dominant, everywhere locally solvable family of quasi-projective varieties over an affine space such that the fibres at the points of codimension $1$ are split and enough real fibres have real points, a positive proportion of rational fibres are everywhere locally solvable.
+Thus, the results of Theorems \ref{B} and \ref{TTT} are expected consequences of a conjecture of Colliot-Th\'el\`ene which predicts that the Hasse principle for rational points on smooth, projective, geometrically rational varieties is controlled by the Brauer--Manin obstruction, and generic triviality of the Brauer group in our families.
+(Note that in these cases Colliot-Th\'el\`ene's conjecture follows from Schinzel's Hypothesis (H), see \cite[Thm.~14.2.4]{CTS21}.)
+A known non-trivial case of this conjecture for conic bundles (\ref{cb}) is when the total degrees of coefficients are $(2,2,0)$; natural smooth projective models of such surfaces are del Pezzo surfaces of degree 4 for which the result is due to Colliot-Th\'el\`ene \cite{CT90}.